microsoft/azuredevopslabs/labs/vstsextend/deploymentgroups/readme.md

    - **Personal Access Token**: Your VSTS Personal Access Token

-   Created endpoint is used in release definition in later exercise.
+   Created endpoint is used in release definition in the later exercise.
 We create this connection because  agent registration with deployment group requires access to your VSTS project.

    ![](images/vsts.png)